Bisbee Az

 Directions:

-Located on State Route 80 in Southern Arizona, Bisbee a 30min drive south from Tombstone Az.
+Located on State Route 80 in Southern Arizona, Bisbee is a 30-minute drive south of Tombstone, AZ.

 References and Links: